 - $350: dog spay or neuter surgery

-Inga Fricke, director of Shelter Initiatives for the Humane Society of the United States, says she was recently touched by stories of young students who instead of accepting birthday or holiday gifts, requested money to help their local animal shelter.
+Inga Fricke, director of Shelter Initiatives for the Humane Society of the United States, says young students’ stories recently touched her.
+They, (instead of accepting birthday or holiday gifts), requested money to help their local animal shelter.
 Once the money is donated, sometimes shelters will offer personal tours or other fun rewards for students.

-As Casteel proves, all sorts of services can be useful to shelters.
-Noah’s Ark Animal Sanctuary in Cypress, Texas, for example, is now seeking these donated services: printing, advertising, general contracting, electrical, plumbing, septic, concrete and brick work, landscaping and lawn service.
-The San Francisco SPCA is even looking for volunteers to staff the windows at Macy’s during the shelter’s big winter holiday adoption drive at the popular department store.
+Noah’s Ark Animal Sanctuary in Cypress, Texas, is now seeking these donated services: printing, advertising, general contracting, electrical, plumbing, septic, concrete and brickwork, landscaping, and lawn service.
+The San Francisco SPCA is even looking for volunteers to staff the windows at Macy’s during the shelter’s big winter holiday adoption drive at the famous department store.

-If you cannot adopt a dog but still enjoy spending time with canines, consider offering to exercise a bit with dogs, an activity that Fricke said really assists many shelters.
-Just an hour of your time each day can work wonders, and whittle down your waistline too.
+If you cannot adopt a dog but still enjoy spending time with canines, consider offering to exercise with the dogs.
+Exercising the dogs is an activity that Fricke said assists many shelters.
+Just an hour of your time each day can work wonders and whittle down your waistline too.
 “For dog lovers, our volunteers take our dogs on daily walks to get them much-needed physical and mental exercise,” explains Lu.

 5. Foster a Dog From an Animal Shelter

-If you cannot take on the commitment of a full-time adoption, think about fostering a puppy or adult dog for a limited period of time.
+If you cannot commit a full-time adoption, think about fostering a puppy or adult dog for a limited period.
 Says Lu: “Nearly 1,000 animals a year who are too young or ill to be immediately adopted are cared for by foster volunteers who nurse them and prepare them for adoption.”

 How Can I Help Shelter Pets?

-When dogs come into animal shelters, they are often tied up, fearful and feeling awful, in short, not looking their best.
+When dogs come into animal shelters, they are often tied up, fearful, and feeling awful, in short, not looking their best.
 But professional pet photographer Seth Casteel is one of many volunteers across the country who come to the rescue of such homeless dogs.
-At the West Los Angeles Animal Care Center, he plays with the skittish dogs, gets to know their unique personalities and captures their happy moments.
-The resulting memorable photographs are later featured on websites, newspapers and other places advertising dogs up for adoption.
+At the West Los Angeles Animal Care Center, he plays with the skittish dogs, gets to know their unique personalities, and captures their happy moments.
+The resulting memorable photographs are featured on websites, newspapers, and other places advertising dogs up for adoption.

-Casteel’s talent happens to be photography, but you can use your own particular skills to help shelter dogs.
-Lu says, “Our goal is to place animals in caring homes, but there are many ways in which people can support the process leading up to this end goal.”
+Casteel’s talent happens to be photography, but you can use your particular skills to help shelter dogs.
+Lu says, “Our goal is to place animals in caring homes, but there are many ways people can support the process leading up to this end goal.”

 Contact Local Veterinarians

-Yet another way to help reduce the number of homeless dogs is “to prevent them from winding up in shelters in the first place,” according to Fricke.
+Another way to help reduce the number of homeless dogs is “to prevent them from winding up in shelters in the first place,” according to Fricke.
 Encourage local veterinarians to offer low-cost spaying and neutering and to collaborate with neighborhood shelters.
-Fricke says that “some veterinarians participate in free vaccination clinics or refer animal behaviorists that can help socialize pets that are up for adoption.”
+Fricke says that “some veterinarians participate in free vaccination clinics or refer animal behaviorists who can help socialize pets up for adoption.”